oracle-livelabs/pts/ai-vector-search-apex-adb/download/download.md

 </copy>
 ```

-By just changing the model from tinybert\_model to All\_MINILM\_L6V2MODEL, you will have different vectors for the same document.
-Each of the models are designed to search the vectors and get the best match according to their algorithms.
-Tinybert has 128 dimensions while all-MiniL2-v2 has 384 dimensions.
-Usually, the greater the number of dimensions, the higher the quality of the vector embeddings.
-A larger number of vector dimensions also tends to result in slower performance.
-You should choose an embedding model based on quality first and then consider the size and performance of the vector embedding model.
-You may choose to use larger vectors for use cases where accuracy is paramount and smaller vectors where performance is the most important factor.

-By just changing the model from tinybert\_model to All\_MINILM\_L6V2MODEL, you will have different vectors for the same document.
-Each of the models are designed to search the vectors and get the best match according to their algorithms.
-Tinybert has 128 dimensions while all-MiniL2-v2 has 384 dimensions.
-Usually, the greater the number of dimensions, the higher the quality of the vector embeddings.
-A larger number of vector dimensions also tends to result in slower performance.
-You should choose an embedding model based on quality first and then consider the size and performance of the vector embedding model.
-You may choose to use larger vectors for use cases where accuracy is paramount and smaller vectors where performance is the most important factor.
+By choosing different embedding models, you will have different vectors for the same document.
+Tinybert has 128 dimensions while all-MiniLM-L6-v2 has 384 dimensions.
+Usually, the greater the number of dimensions, the higher the quality of the vector embeddings, but this results in slower performance.
+Choose an embedding model based on your quality and performance requirements.

 ## Task 7: Verify the File in Oracle ADB

-After downloading the file, you can verify its existence in Oracle ADB by listing the contents of the directory.
+After downloading the file, verify its existence in Oracle ADB by listing the contents of the directory:

 ```sql
 <copy>